davidgiven/cshell/README.md

 	'C', 'S' and 'H' in A, X and Y respectively on startup.
 See `hybrid.asm` for an example.
   - Zero page address 0x0002 contains a pointer back to CShell.
 Call this when you're finished (or do a `rts`).
+Doing `brk` will set the exit status and restart the shell.
-  - Zero page address 0x0004 contains a pointer to the Program Parameter Block, which is where you can find the current drive, exit status, command line arguments etc.
+  - Zero page address 0x0004 contains a pointer to the Program Parameter Block, which is where you can find the current drive, exit status of the last program, command line arguments etc.

 Where?